Ayush-2005547/fake-news-detector/README.md

 ## Conclusion

 This project demonstrates a practical application of NLP and deep learning for media verification.
 By utilizing DistilBERT and Streamlit, it delivers a scalable and user-friendly tool to detect fake news.
-This can be a valuable addition to any data science portfolio and serves as a great conversation starter in interviews.

 ---